Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Dataset Information and Training Recipe

 \subsection{Training Recepies}

 We use stochastic gradient descent (SGD) with momentum for all our experiements.
 For experiments on CIFAR100 and CIFAR10, we use a learning rate of $0.1$, a momentum paramter of $0.9$, and weight decay of $5\times 10^{-4}$.
 We train for $200$ epochs and reduce the learning rate by a factor of $0.2$ in after $30\%$, $60\%$ and $90\%$ of the epoch execution.
+We perform a $4$-GPU data-parallel training for ImageNet with a per-gpu batch size of $256$, learning rate $0.1$, momentum $0.9$, regularization $\gamma$ of $1.0$, and a weight decaur of $1e-4$.
+We train for $90$ epochs with and discount the learning rate by a factor of $0.1$ at $30\%$ and $60\%$ epochs.
 For experiments with time series data, Google-13 and DSA-19, we use a fixed learning rate of $0.05$ and a momentum of $0.9$.
 We do not use weight decay or learning rate scheduling for time-series data.